Looks like you are using an old version of Internet Explorer - Please update your browser

 We found it very interesting that Dr. Lennox referenced only one creationist article (from 1999) in his book, despite the breadth of current materials available.
 Answers in Genesis alone has published numerous books and articles written by experts in their fields.
 But Dr. Lennox instead chose to reference secularists and Christians who have compromised on Genesis.
 Not one of the well-known and respected biblical creationist researchers and writers (many with PhDs from respected secular universities) was referenced.

-There is no doubt that Dr. Lennox is prepared to allow for God to use the evolutionary process in the creation of human beings.
-We suggest that Dr. Lennox has one hermeneutic (method of interpreting Scripture) for Genesis 1–11 but a different one for the rest of Scripture.
+On the surface, Dr. Lennox's response to Richard Dawkins makes it seem as though Dr. Lennox is prepared to allow for God to use the evolutionary process in the creation of human beings.
+However, in his 2011 book Seven Days That Divide the World, he makes it clear that Adam was made from the dust and not from a pre-existing creature (pp. 69–74).
+Regardless of which view of human origins that Dr. Lennox accepts, we suggest that Dr. Lennox has one hermeneutic (method of interpreting Scripture) for Genesis 1–11 but a different one for the rest of Scripture.
 There is no doubt that Dr. Lennox would not use his hermeneutical approach (taking ideas from outside the Bible to reinterpret the Genesis account of creation) when dealing with the Virgin Birth or the Resurrection.

 In his book, one of Dr. Lennox’s first attacks on biblical creation is to redefine what it means to read the Bible “literally.”
 He writes, “When we are dealing with a text that was produced in a culture distant from our own both in time and in geography, what we think the natural reading is may not have been the natural meaning for those to whom the text was originally addressed” (pp. 22–23).
 Biblical creationists who believe the Genesis account of six literal days of creation are reading the Bible “literalistically,” according to Lennox.